eam-00/Linux-Notes/Docker/docker-index.md

 Untars files that are locally on the build directory.

 **HEALTHCHECK**
 This directive tells Docker how to determine if the state of the container is normal.
+The HEALTHCHECK instruction tells Docker how to test a container to check that it is still working.

 ## Build
 On the directory where the Dockerfile is located: